bootstrapworld/curriculum/lessons/Algebra2/exploring-exponential-models/langs/en-us/slides.md

 {layout="LaunchR"}
 # Fitting Exponential Models

-@image{images/MA-covid.png} Quadratic models change their rate of growth over time, which definitely made them a better fit than linear ones!
+@image{images/MA-covid.png} Quadratic models change their rate of growth over time, which definitely made them a better fit than linear ones.

 But they still don't have the explosive growth we need to model this data, which starts out incredibly slow and then suddenly takes off like a rocket!

 There is, however, a class of functions that grow even faster than quadratics: *exponential functions*.